bioc/rifi/README.md

 ## Quick start

-To run the example, you would need to download from rifi/data and run the script in R:
+To run the example, you would need to download the files cited below from rifi/data on the same directory of your work and run the script in R:

 #### 1. Annotation file
-annot_g_minimal.RData
+e_coli.gff3

 #### 2. SummarizedExperiment input data
 example_input_e_coli.RData

 ```
-wrapper <- rifi_wrapper(inp = example_input_e_coli, cores = 2, gff = annot_g[[1]],
-                                        bg = 0, restr = 0.01)
+wrapper <- rifi_wrapper(inp = example_input_e_coli, cores = 2, gff = "./e_coli.gff3", bg = 0, restr = 0.01)
 ```
 #### check the result
 rifi_output and a plot are generated in your directory. rifi_output is a summarizedExperiment format containing assay, rowRanges, colData and metaData.
 More details could be found on vignette.

 ## Testing